akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 @@@ note

-Care should be taken when using `GraphStage`s that conditionally propagate termination signals inside a `RestartSource`, `RestartSink` or `RestartFlow`.
+Care should be taken when using @ref[`GraphStage`s](stream-customize.md) that conditionally propagate termination signals inside a
+`RestartSource`, `RestartSink` or `RestartFlow`.

 An example is a `Broadcast` stage with the default `eagerCancel = false` where